The Stanford Shenoy-Simons Foundation Grant for Neuroengineering Graduate Training

 Scope

-• Theory/experiment collaborative efforts that connect advances in neuroengineering.
+• Collaborative efforts that connect advances in neuroengineering among different labs.

 • Proposals and demonstrations of real-world neuroengineering technologies.